Deep Variational Free Energy Approach to Dense Hydrogen: Model architectures

+To get a feeling for its accuracy, we use the geminal network to carry out a pure ground-state variational Monte Carlo calculation of $N=16$ hydrogen atoms fixed in a BCC lattice at $r_s = 1.31$.
+As shown in Figure~\ref{fig:gs}, the optimized energy is lower than previous results, which used conventional (but efficient) wave function ansatzes based on carefully chosen form of Jastrow or backflow correlations~\cite{Holzmann2003, Attaccalite2008a}.

+In practice, we initialize the geminal matrix $G$ in \Alg{alg:geminal} to be nearly identity (with respect to the element-wise product ``$\circ$" operation; that is, a matrix of all ones).
+This can make the neural network close to a usual geminal state with plane-wave orbitals, which is clearly a reasonable initialization for metallic hydrogen at high densities, as demonstrated in the main text.
+However, due to the (presumably) universal approximating nature of the neural network, there are no \textit{a priori} reasons to rule out the possibility to capture physics of the system in other phase regions.
+See Appendix~\ref{sec:molecular phase} for an example.

-\section{Twist-averaged boundary conditions}
+\subsection{Twist-averaged boundary conditions}

-We use twist-averaged boundary conditions for the electronic calculations~\cite{Lin2001}.
-In practice, We generate a random twist angle $\vec{q}$ for each proton configuration, and replace the momenta $\vec{k}$ by $\vec{k} + \vec{q}$ in the plane-wave envelope of the geminal wavefunction, as shown in the $6$th line of \Alg{alg:geminal}.
+We employ twist-averaged boundary conditions (TABC) in electronic calculations to reduce the finite size effect~\cite{Lin2001}.
+To do this, we replace the momenta $\vec{k}$ by $\vec{k} + \vec{q}$ in the geminal wave function ansatz shown in the $6$th line of \Alg{alg:geminal}.
 Note that when wrapping around the periodic box, the spin-up and spin-down electrons will pick up opposite phases~\cite{Mazzola2018}, which reflects the time-reversal symmetry of the system.

-We also introduce explicit dependence on the twist $\vec{q}$ in the wavefunction ansatz to enhance its expressive power.
+Besides the simple replacement $\vec{k} \rightarrow \vec{k} + \vec{q}$, we also introduce some other dependence on the twist $\vec{q}$ in the wave function ansatz to enhance its expressive power.
 (Not shown in \Alg{alg:ferminet} and \Alg{alg:geminal} above for simplicity.)
 Firstly, we make the single-particle features $\vec{h_1}$ in the \texttt{FermiNet} layer depend on the twist.
 Secondly, $\lambda_{\vec{k}}$ are not standalone parameters but computed by feeding the twist $\vec{q}$ into a multilayer perceptron with softplus activation.
+Please refer to the source code for more details~\cite{github}.